 The most notable case of such phishing exploits was reported by Kaspersky where phishing emails pretending to be sent by the CDC steal your information when you click on a link asking for your Outlook login.
 The emails originate from a cdc-gov.org domain, though the domain of the legitimate CDC is cdc.gov.

-Suffice to say, it is extremely difficult for an average user to notice this difference in domain and suspect fraud, especially when the email is worded so convincingly with legitimate-appearing external links.
+Suffice to say, it is extremely difficult for an average user to notice this difference in the domain and suspect fraud, especially when the email is worded so convincingly with legitimate-appearing external links.
 Of course, there’s nothing legitimate about the whole email in reality.

 Phishing is not going away anytime soon.
 The fervor surrounding the 2020 US presidential election provides would-be attackers the perfect environment to execute phishing and social engineering campaigns.
 Many people are passionate, ready to take action, and receiving a deluge of communication from new sources; this is a perfect storm that leaves ample opportunity for people to fall victim to well-crafted phishing emails disguised as communication from political organizations and candidates.